Hey! I recorded two video courses!

 , you can use it for short-lived transactions

 as well.
-That is, even if you Saga fits into a single database transaction.
+That is, even if your Saga fits into a single database transaction.
 As long as you use the transaction-compensation pairing with rollbacks in the event of failures, you have a Saga pattern.
 Here’s an example of such a Saga:

 defmodule MyApp.Orders do